EventStore/EventStore/docs/server/operations/redaction.md

 <Badge text="License Required" type="info" vertical="middle"/>

-In EventStoreDB, events are immutable and cannot be changed after they are written.
+In KurrentDB, events are immutable and cannot be changed after they are written.
 Usually, when you have an event with data that needs to be deleted you should take the following steps:

 - Rewrite the stream to a new stream without the data to be removed.
 - Delete the old stream.